space-ros/docs/source/How-To-Guides/Use-The-Dashboard.rst

 The main features of the Space ROS Dashboard are as follows:

-- Track the dispositioning issues, including annotating them with links to bug reports in your dispositioning service of choice
+- Track issues reported by static analysis tooling, including annotating them with links to bug reports in your dispositioning service of choice
 - Compare issues across multiple builds
 - View a burn-down chart of issues over time